LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/GettingStarted/1-HelloWorld.md

 <img src="img/ConvoBuilder/dialogMainScreen.png" style="width:700px">

-In the [Interactions Toolbar](conversation-builder-overview-component-breakdown.html#the-interactions-toolbar) on the lefthand side, you will see a User interaction, and many different types of bot/automation interactions.
+In the [Interactions Toolbar](conversation-builder-overview-component-breakdown.html#the-interactions-toolbar) on the lefthand side, you will see a [User Says interaction](conversation-builder-overview-interactions.html), and many different types of bot/automation interactions.

 <!--<img src="img/ConvoBuilder/interactionsToolbar.png" style="width:300px">-->

-Click on the first User interaction in your Dialog Workspace (center area) and rename it to say "Hello!"
-Click on the next bot/automation Statement Text interaction and rename that to say "Hello World!" in reply.
+Click on the first User Says interaction in your Dialog Workspace (center area) and provide a sample phrase that might trigger the dialog by typing in "Hello!"
+Click on the next bot/automation Statement Text interaction and fill that with "Hello World!" in reply.

 <img src="img/ConvoBuilder/helloRenames.png" style="width:400px">